medusajs/medusa/.changeset/dry-kids-hear.md

 "@medusajs/medusa": patch
 ---

-fix(medusa): Assign 0 instead of undefined when the variant has no price
+fix(medusa): Throw upon draft order creation if a variant does not have any prices